corner of Cuba Ave and 16th Street

 Kiel Bonnell Scholarship - It is a memorial scholarship named for a young man, Kiel Bonnell who died at age 18 in a plane crash.
 When his family had recovered his personal items, they found in his wallet a piece of paper on which Kiel had written down his two favorite scriptures.
 They were:

 “And now these three remain: faith, hope, and love.
 But the greatest of these is love."
 1 Corinthians 13:13

 “They shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
 Isaiah 40:31

 His family decided to use the funds they were saving for Kiel's college education to create this scholarship.

 Michael moved to Alamogordo in 1956.
-He attended elementary school, junior high, and high school here.
+He attended elementary school, junior high and high schools here.
 He graduated from high school in 1959.
-He was unable to finish college, due to the Viet Nam war.
+He was unable to finish college due to the View Nam war.
 He joined the Navy in 1970.
 He served in the Navy for 20 years.

 Life continued and new dreams took the place of old ones.
 Now we would like to see this scholarship help young students achieve their own dreams.
 Anyone who wishes to donate to this scholarship may do so by donating to Grace UMC Endowment and allocating the funds to the Michael J Elliott Mechanical Engineering Scholarship Fund.
 Thank you for helping to make dreams come true.